 There’s a good chance that there are many areas of your customer service pipeline where things could be made slightly easier for the customer.

-If you can pinpoint these areas with another metric like CES and make a few focused changes, you can raise your NPS as a result.
+If you can pinpoint these areas with another metric like CES and make a few focused changes, you can improve your Net Promoter Score as a result.

 Like the other tactics we covered to raise your NPS, pulling in other metrics allows your company to identify its weak points and unhappy customers in order to implement changes.
 Metrics like CES work equally well at turning passives into promoters.